Key views and themes

 Some initiatives and ideas

-Bike parking: The Hanover Community Association operates two secure cycle parking areas but these are substantially oversubscribed.
+Bike parking: The Hanover Community Association operates three secure cycle parking areas but these are substantially oversubscribed.
 Any other off road sites which can be found would be welcomed.
-Residents in Ditchling Rise have seen secure on street ‘Bike Hangars’ installed, which reduce street clutter and offer better management of spaces, and this may be something to explore here.
+Residents in Ditchling Rise have seen secure on street ‘Bike Hangars’ installed, which reduce street clutter and offer better management of spaces, and this is something people are keen to explore here .

 Bike repair: If bikes in your street seem in a state of disrepair, Simon Hickmott – BHCC Travel Planning Officer – has offered to assist in arranging street-by-street Dr Bike sessions, helping residents to get their bikes going again.
 If this might be helpful for your street, leave the street name in the comments below.

-For other repair options, we also have Cranks workshop in Kemptown and the newly opened Brighton BikeHub in the former municipal market on Circus Street.
-Both these projects offer supported self-help workshops where you can get help to fix your own bike.
+For other repair options, we also have Cranks workshop in Kemptown and the Brighton BikeHub at The Field (former Preston Barracks site on Lewes Road) as well as the Groundwork community bikeshop Changing Gears, also on Lewes Road.
+All three projects offer supported self-help workshops where you can get help to fix your own bike.

 This topic will be picked up at future LAT meetings, and in the meantime, do leave thoughts and comments in the box below.